Sonic2kDBS/long_term_memory/README.md

 2. Instert the `<START>` token into the model card of your choice.
 You will find an example under `example_character_configs`.

-3. Make sure you're in the `text-generation-webui` directory and clone this repository directly into the `extensions` directory.
+3. Make sure you're in the `text-generation-webui` directory and clone this repository directly into the `user_data/extensions` directory.
 ```bash
 git clone https://github.com/Sonic2kDBS/long_term_memory.git user_data/extensions/long_term_memory
 ```

 4. Activate the `env` conda environment (from the linked text-generation-webui instructions)(or for Windows use: `cmd_windows.bat` and for Linux use: `cmd_linux.sh`).
 If you are not sure, if the text-generation-webui `env` environment is active, you can list all conda environments with `conda env list`.
 This will list all conda environments and marks the active one with an Asterisk `*`.
 If you get an error, for example, that the command `conda` could not be found, you are probably not in the `env` environment.
 Make sure it is active before continuing.
+This step is important!
 ```bash
 conda env list
 ```